455 South Fifth Avenue

 The Building Official is also responsible for maintaining all official records related to construction activities including monitoring approved plans, permits issued, and field inspection records.
 He oversees the collection of most of the development related building impact and capital facility fees that are paid by the builders or permit applicants at the time of building permit issuance.

 Schedule an Inspection

 The City of Oakdale Building Division does not currently have an online Inspection Request Form.
-All requests for building inspections must be submitted by telephone through the Building Division office.
+All requests for building inspections must be submitted by telephone through the Public Services office.
 Same-day inspection requests are not accepted.
-Inspections are Monday through Friday.
-Please contact us at (209) 845-3625, between the hours of 8:30 AM and 4:00 PM, Monday and 8:00 AM and 4:00 PM Tuesday through Friday.
+Inspections are Monday through Thursday between the hours of 8:00 AM and 12:00 PM.
+Please contact us at (209) 845-3625, between the hours of 7:00 AM and 4:30 PM, Monday through Thursday to schedule inspections.
 When you call, please have the following information ready:

 Address of inspection

 The Building Permit Application is the City of Oakdale's application document for all Building Division application submittals.
 However, this application may not be the only application or the first application required for your specific project proposal.

 We strongly suggest you contact the City of Oakdale Building Division Office prior to application submittal to ensure proper application processes.
 We can be reached at (209) 845-3625, Monday through Friday, 7:00 AM to 4:30 PM.
 You may view and print the document by clicking on the link provided below.